 It’s time to move away from the voice of self-doubt in your head that says you can’t do xx.

-Move away from the over-planning and perfectionism and towards a new way of taking quick inspiring action.
+Move away from the over-planning and perfectionism and towards a new way of taking inspired action.

 Move away from worrying about what others will think towards our own fulfillment.